Drug Possession Lawyer | HS 11350 & HS 11377

 Facing possession of controlled substance charges?
 Here’s a small sample of the types of controlled substances you may face charges for:

 Offenses involving controlled substances can result in misdemeanor or felony charges.
-Your attorney can help you figure out the best path forward.
+Your drug possession attorney can help you figure out the best path forward.

 If you’ve been charged with a controlled substance offense, you may already be thinking about whether this will be on your record forever.
 Expungement allows some people who have been convicted to get that conviction removed from their record – as though the offense never happened.

 Unfortunately, getting an expungement can be difficult, and if you are convicted, it can take a long time to be eligible for expungement.
-That’s why it’s especially important to get help from an attorney to try to avoid conviction in the first place.
+That’s why it’s especially important to get help from a San Diego drug possession attorney to try to avoid conviction in the first place.

 There are several defenses your legal team can mount to fight your drug charges.
 The right defense depends on the specific details of your case.
-Our criminal defense attorneys can help you chart the best path forward.
+Our criminal defense and San Diego drug possession attorneys can help you chart the best path forward.

-When you are charged with possessing a controlled substance, one of the first steps to proving your case is to prove that there were drugs in your possession.
-Your attorney can help you determine whether the facts of your case will fit with this defense.
+When you are charged with possessing a controlled substance, one of the first steps to proving your case is to establish that there were drugs in your possession.
+This is a critical element of the prosecution’s case, and your defense strategy will often revolve around challenging the evidence.
+A San Diego drug possession lawyer can help you assess the facts of your case, including whether there is enough evidence to prove that you had control over the drugs in question.

 You may have borrowed a jacket or bag from a friend, only to find drugs you didn’t know about.
-If you didn’t know about the presence of drugs, your attorney can use this to defend your case.
+In situations like this, if you didn’t have knowledge of the presence of drugs, it can serve as a strong defense in your case.
+A San Diego drug possession lawyer can help you argue that you did not possess the drugs knowingly, which is a key element in drug possession charges.

-In some cases, you may have been charged with a drug crime but the suspected drugs were not actually an illicit substance.
-For example, you may have dried herbs in a bag you had collected.
-However, when you are pulled over, the police may have mistaken those for marijuana.
+In some cases, you may have been charged with a drug crime, but the suspected drugs were not actually an illicit substance.
+For example, you may have dried herbs in a bag you had collected, only for the police to mistakenly identify them as marijuana when you are pulled over.

 When dealing with the police, you have certain rights that should always be respected.
 Your Fourth Amendment right protects you from illegal search and seizure, which means that the police must have probable cause to search you or your vehicle.
 If the police officer has no reason to search you, they cannot simply choose to search you without grounds.